Christmas Markets Along the Rhine- Cruise the Rhine in December

 Cologne Christmas Markets

-Southbound Rhine Tours begin in Amsterdam or at the Cologne Germany Christmas Market, an amazing City built on the banks of the Rhine River.
-It is easy to get to and easy to get around the city once you are there.
-You won’t need a car since everything is accessible by foot or streetcar (you can even squeeze into the Bimmel Bahn… my kids love it)
+Southbound Rhine Tours begin in Amsterdam or at the Cologne, Germany Christmas Market, an amazing City built on the banks of the Rhine River.
+It is easy to get to and navigate the city once you arrive.
+You won’t need a car since everything is accessible by foot or streetcar (you can even squeeze into the Bimmel Bahn!
+My kids love it)

-There are 7 main Christmas Markets in Cologne, and they open the Monday before the first Advent (the Advent season is the 4 Sundays leading up to Christmas).
+There are seven main Christmas Markets in Cologne, and they open on the Monday before the first Advent Sunday (The Advent season is the four Sundays leading up to Christmas).
 Millions of guests come yearly to enjoy the traditional Music, Food, Decorations, and Crafts.
 You can watch Wreath Makers, Pewter Craftsmen, and Glass Blowers work their magic.
-The air is filled with the smell of Lebkuchen.
-Keep your toes warm by drinking Glühwein, Hot Chocolate, and other hot drinks.
+The air is filled with the scent of Lebkuchen.
+Keep your toes warm by sipping Glühwein, Hot Chocolate, and other warm drinks.
 There are handmade toys, beautiful Christmas Ornaments, and seasonal gifts.

 The Main Weinachts Markt is at the Dom Platz, the Cathedral Square.
-You can’t miss the Cathedral, it’s the 3rd largest in Europe and dominates the skyline!.
+You can’t miss the Cathedral; it’s the third-largest in Europe and dominates the skyline.
 Be sure to set aside some time for a self-guided tour.
-The Bones of the Three Wise Men are inside, so it’s perfect for the season.)
+The Bones of the Three Wise Men are inside, so it’s perfect for the season.
 There are 160 booths and the largest Christmas tree in the Rhineland.

-The Medieval Christmas Market is located on the banks of the Rhine next to one of my favorite places in Germany, the Chocolate Museum (it is not a hardship to spend an hour touring this delicious museum… and yes, there are samples!).
+The Medieval Christmas Market is situated on the banks of the Rhine next to one of my favorite places in Germany, the Chocolate Museum (it is not a hardship to spend an hour touring this delicious museum, and yes, there are samples!).
 Craftsmen and performers are dressed in Medieval Costumes, and there are storytellers and musicians.

 The Christmas Market at Rudolfplatz has a fairy tale theme.
 Lots of lights and giant Fairy Tale Characters give this market its charm.
 This market is located next to the medieval Hahnentorburg.